 All independent directors receive a certain portion of their compensation in LTIP Units to align the interests of the Board with those of the Company's stockholders.
-Our Board Equity Ownership Policy states that by March 5, 2024, subject to certain exemptions, each director must retain at least a number of LTIP Units equal to three times the director's annual cash retainer.
+Our Board Equity Ownership Policy states that by March 5, 2024, subject to certain exemptions, each director must retain ownership of LTIP Units or Company common stock equal in value to three times the director's annual cash retainer.